AmbroseOtundo/AirBnB_clone/README.md

-## Description of the project
-The ALX sums up the implementation of my four months of studies at the ALX School - the fullstack software engineering program.
-The goal of the project is to deploy a replica of the Airbnb Website using my server.
+## Description of the project The goal of the project is to deploy a replica of the Airbnb Website using my server.
 The final version of this project will have:

 **1. A command interpreter to manipulate data without a visual interface, like a shell (for development and debugging)**
 </br>